mschlech/daimlerMerge/README.md

 - finalize tests
 - load tests , E2E
 nice to have not finished > one endpoint for random intervals of configurable size to measure the performance
+  - run script as simple wrapper and start to simplify the make all-container , docker run command